 In many small and medium sized businesses, even a few large ones, people are sometimes wary of SEO agencies and what they could mean to their company.
 They worry that SEO is a dead practice, that it doesn’t work or that it’s not even a real thing.

-To some, SEO agencies and SEO consultants are seen as snake oil salesmen (and saleswomen of course!) who promise the earth, take your money and provide little or no positive benefit to your business.
+|SEO Pro – Noun; Meaning an experienced, well versed and accountable person or agency, working to improve their clients visibility in a sustainable way.
+Always willing to discuss strategies and provide honest feedback on results.
 SEO Joe – Noun; Meaning anyone with an email account, list of email addresses and basic understanding of SEO.
 Often seen offering blog comment links and article spinning as part of an SEO package.
 Also potentially referred to as ‘Asshat SEO’s’|

 So What Makes An SEO Joe?